yanglei99/kubernetes_ibmcloud/federation/README.md

 * [coredns-provider.conf](coredns-provider.conf): use the coredns external IP.

-* [cm-kube-dns.yaml](cm-kube-dns.yaml): make sure each federated cluster has `kube-dns` configMap with sub-domain `example.com` and coredns external IP.
+* [cm-kube-dns.yaml](cm-kube-dns.yaml): make sure each federated cluster has `kube-dns` configMap with `stubDomains example.com` and coredns external IP.

 ### Verified